Do you run your consulting business

 - You should set aside some money for rainy days and retirement.
 How?
 Where?

-  - You need a contract.
+- You need to use a contract.
 What does that look like?
 What needs to be in it?

 Your time is your product.
 Handle Your Business will show you the basics so you can ask your trusted advisors the right questions without wasting time and money.

 I've read thousands of blog posts and hundreds of pages of IRS documents to learn how to set up and run my consulting practice.
 Handle Your Business distills all of that research into a compact, easy to read 57 page guide.